BrightspaceUI/lms-context-provider/README.md

 #### Registering Plugins

 To register a host plugin, import and execute the `registerPlugin` function on a page where a host has already been initialized.
 The provided context type should be unique per page.
 If your plugin needs to return data to a client, it should provide a `tryGetCallback` as the second argument.
-If it allows subscriptions to change events, then it should provide a `subscribeCallback` as the third argument.
+If clients can be notified when the data changes, then it should provide a `subscribeCallback` as the third argument.

 ```js
 import { registerPlugin } from '@d2l/lms-context/provider/host.js';